CSH-Integration/VBCS-Workshop/LabGuide100.md

 ### Step 30 Allow Tracking and Payload
 ![](images/100/oic29.png)

-Note: Now your first integration is finished and you can test it on Postman
+##  2. Import the integrations

-##  Import the rest two integrations into your environment
+Congratulations that you have completed the first integration!
+You can test it on Postman.
+To save some time, we have imported the rest two integrations into the environment.
+Next you are ready for LabGuide 200.